Executive Producer, Director, Writer

 Jordan is a member of the Northern Arapaho Tribe located on the Wind River Indian Reservation in central Wyoming.
 He has a BA in journalism from the University of Wyoming and has worked as a reporter for the Lincoln Journal Star, the Salt Lake Tribune, the Forum and the Denver Post.
 In 2009, he became the Public Relations Officer for the Wind River Hotel and Casino in Riverton, WY.
 During this time, Jordan also worked with Wyoming PBS and Alpheus Media on a project called the, “Wind River Virtual Museum” which produced a documentary film, “Lived History: the Story of the Wind River Virtual Museum,” on Wyoming PBS.
 In 2016 he Co-Produced the documentary film “What Was Ours,” (Alpheus Media/ITVS) about Wind River Indian Reservation residents seeking to retrieve artifacts from The Field Museum in Chicago, Illinois, and other locations.
 Jordan describes himself as a storyteller who uses words, images and objects to paint an accurate picture of tribal nations.

 Gina is a Wyoming native who grew up enjoying the outdoors with her family.
 After graduating with a B.A. in Communications from the University of Utah, she spent 14 years working in technology for the tourism and convention industry.
 She moved back to Wyoming in 2003 and has been working in her own business services company since 2013.
 Caldera has introduced her to the film industry and she loves being a part of the process as the bookkeeper.
 Gina is on the board of the Lander Community Foundation and also volunteers her time with several Lander area nonprofits.
-Gina lives in Lander, Wyoming where she….something fun and interesting.
+Gina lives in Lander, Wyoming where she loves to plan trips abroad to enhance her cooking skills.
+She has taken cooking classes in Italy and Greece.

 ROSE STELLER BURKE